Slavouz/StokObatApotek2/README.md

 ## How's the project owner?
 He has no college circle and it makes him depressed even more.
 Either introvert or social distrust.
 When he had a chance, he flees into container cafe (...or should I say, He's doing Avoidant Coping), cowering in shame, to be a weenie, to cry in a silent.
 He just doesn't want to be everyone's enemy.

-*See?
-They don't even care!*
-Yes.
-Thanks for reading.
-I hope you guys live a happy life.